hbctraining/DGE_workshop_salmon_online/activities/day3_polls.md

 	1. LFC shrinkage is applied by default in DESeq2.

-6. To identify significant differentially expressed genes, you will need to set an adjusted p-value threshold and a fold change threshold.
+6. To identify significant differentially expressed genes, you will always need to set both an adjusted p-value threshold and a fold change threshold.

 	1. True
 	1. **False**